Solutions · AI Agents · Reasoning

 ← Lower token cost Higher accuracy →

 Each strategy controls how the agent reasons before, during, and after execution.
-Expand any card to see code, best practices, and when to avoid.
+Each card explains the strategy, when to use it, when to avoid it, and shows the exact configuration code.

 Zero overhead.
 The model generates a response in a single pass without any internal reasoning steps.
 Ideal for well-scoped, simple tasks where additional thinking would only add latency and cost.